What is Medicare?

 Medicare is a government-sponsored health insurance program.
 It is administered by the Social Security Administration for United States citizens who are age 65 and over or for those people who suffer from a disability.
 The program is paid for and funded by the United States federal government.

 Originally, Medicare was established with two specific costs: hospital costs and non-hospital costs.
 The program has evolved from its originally established position to now include additional coverage options, such as prescription drug coverage.
-Anyone who is covered by Medicare hospital insurance also has the ability to pay small monthly premiums to obtain additional federal medical insurance.
+Anyone who is covered by Medicare hospital insurance can also pay small monthly premiums to obtain additional federal medical insurance.

 Both employees and employers alike contribute to Medicare by paying taxes.
 There is no limit on the amount of taxable income that is subject to Medicare, as Social Security tax applies to nearly every job in the country.
 However, as the economy has changed over the years, there has been a growing concern over the number of people who are committing Medicare fraud.